Savjee/savjee.be/_posts/2019-12-04-esp32-tips-to-increase-battery-life.md

 // If we get here we have to send the readings over WiFi sendReadings();

+// Don't forget to reset the counters! offlineReadingCount = 0;
 ```

+*Note: As pointed out [on Reddit](https://www.reddit.com/r/esp32/comments/e8n7p1/esp32_tips_to_increase_battery_life_15_weeks_and/fadjoz0/), this code doesn't handle a situation in which the ESP32 can't connect to WiFi when the offline readings buffer is full.
+You might want to add this.*

 ## Future tip
 Another tip I’m currently exploring is using a hardware encryption module to speed up encryption.
 For me, that would come in handy because I use AWS IoT, which requires strong encryption, and that takes a while to do on a vanilla ESP32.